CopperEgg/copperegg-powershell/UCM-Powershell-MSSQL/README.md

 ==============

 This is a powershell based implementation to collect performance metrics from Microsoft SQL Server.
 Unlike the implementation in main page of the repository, it does not collect metrics for other services but comes with installation script because of which the user is not required to create config.xml file himself.
-To get the installation script, open your Uptime Cloud Monitor account -> Custom Tab -> Getting Started -> Microsoft SQL Server and copy the script.
+To get the installation script, open your Uptime Cloud Monitor account -> Custom Tab -> Getting Started -> Microsoft SQL Server and follow the instructions.
 The script will be downloaded and you will be required to enter configuration settings for your SQL server instance(s).
+Post that, a config.xml file is generated with the provided settings and service is started to monitor SQL instance(s)

 ##Synopsis
 The module includes: